MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-keywords: IWebView2, IWebView2WebView, webview2, webview, win32 apps, win32, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html
+keywords: IWebView2, IWebView2WebView, webview2, webview, win32 apps, win32, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html, security
 ---

-# WebView2 Security Best Practices
+# Security Best Practices

 The WebView2 control hosts web content.
 While there are many advantages of hosting web content inside your native application, when used incorrectly, web content can create vulnerabilities.
 Therefore, we recommend designing your WebView2 appication to closely monitor the interactions between the web content and the host application in line with the following practices.